FlagOpen/ShareRobot/README.md

 ![ee709e8b-6f05-428d-abff-2578914aeb0d](./images/ee709e8b-6f05-428d-abff-2578914aeb0d.png)

 For **planning**, we have 51,403 episodes and each with 30 frames.
-In the process of data generation, we design5 different templates for each of the 10 question types in RoboVQA [1].
-In the process of data generation, werandomly select 2 templates of each question type to generate question-answer pairs for every instance.
-This process transforms 51,403 instances into 1,027,990 questionanswer pairs, with annotators monitoring data generation tomaintain the dataset’s integrity.
+In the process of data generation, we design 5 different templates for each of the 10 question types in RoboVQA [1].
+In the process of data generation, we randomly select 2 templates of each question type to generate question-answer pairs for every instance.
+This process transforms 51,403 instances into 1,027,990 question-answer pairs, with annotators monitoring data generation to maintain the dataset’s integrity.

 For **Affordance**, we have 6,522 images and each with affordance areas aligned with an instruction.